bruceravel/larch-plugin-tutorial/GLOSSARY.md

 # symbol

 A word used by Larch to point to a Group, function, constant, or piece of data.
 This is a word with special meaning at the Larch command line.

-# symbol table

-The collection of symbols recognized by Larch.
+The collection of symbols recognized by Larch is called the "symbol table".

+# XANES

+X-ray-Absorption Near-Edge Structure

+# XAS

+X-ray-Absorption Spectroscopy

+# EXAFS

+Extended X-ray-Absorption Fine-Structure